 - Yes.
 You can also see a list of some of my clients on the home page of this site.

 - I am in the Central time zone in Mexico.
 My clients, who are mostly in the Pacific and Eastern time zones, schedule me in their time zone and I make it my responsibility to do the necessary conversion to the time zone I am in so as to meet deadlines.
 I generally work between 8:00 am and 5:00 pm Monday to Friday and as needed evenings and weekends.
 I do respond to client emails outside of those hours and if I’m not at my desk during normal business hours.

-- I normally access the Internet through a high speed cable hard wired connection.
+- I normally access the Internet through a high speed cable hard wired connection, and use my cellular data plan as a backup.
 I never perform work for clients over unsecured public WiFi.

 - Clients send me files through Dropbox (preferred), email, and FTP.
 I prefer not to use Hightail or Google Drive, but occasionally do.
 I return files through the same method or by email.